Laverbium/Flowers/README.md

 ---

 ## Final thoughts
-Wanted just to create simple code to train model on some dataset for visualisation task(which is not my part of deep learning, actually i studied more on LLM  and NLPstuff)
+Wanted just to create simple code to train model on some dataset for visualisation task(which is not my part of deep learning, actually i studied more on LLM  and NLP stuff)